getong/getong_code_snippet/erlang_code/riak_ensemble/riak_ensemble_blocking_send_all.md

 copy from riak_ensemble_exchange.erl

 ## try_cmomit force the blocking_send_all/5 and the wait_for_quorum/1 is in the the same process
-~~I think it must force the auorm of followers commit the msg.~~ It doesn't care what the view write, the leader writes and success.
+~~I think it must force the quorm of followers commit the msg.~~ ~~It doesn't care what the view write, the leader writes and success.~~ The `{quorum_met, _Replies}` message means that some other member, at least one member commit the new fact, and then it continues to be the leading status.
+It does not check how many num of `_Replies`.
+If none of the members commit the new fact, so the `{timeout, _Replies}` message returns, and it change to be set leader undefined.

 ``` erlang
 -spec try_commit(fact(), state()) -> {failed, state()} | {ok, state()}.